DivyaRustagi10/axe-reports-jenkins/README.md

 - [Configuring Scripts and Dimensions](https://docs.deque.com/reports/1.12/en/devtools-howtos)
 - [First Time Data Setup](https://docs.deque.com/reports/1.12/en/configure-scripts#configure-scripts---first-time-data-setup)

 The `result-name` in `reporter = new Reporter(<result-name>, <output-directory>)` becomes your axe DevTools script ID in axe Reports.
-This unique identifier allows you to push new data to specified dimensions.
+This unique identifier allows you to push new data to a specified script.

 ## Jenkins Integration